NCTU-Math-Software/final_project-chen-yu-ye/README.md

 # final_project- Sum of mod
-final_project-chen-yu-ye created by GitHub Classroom
+final_project-Sum of mod created by GitHub Classroom
 ***
 # About the program